 Circuit de la Sarthe (Le Mans)

-Le Mans is the ultimate endurance test.
-At 13.6 kilometers, it is nearly double the length of most permanent road courses, and that scale changes everything about how you approach setup and racecraft.
-Tire degradation, fuel efficiency, braking stability, and long-run consistency matter far more here than they do at a traditional sprint circuit.
-However, endurance should never be mistaken for slowness.
-Le Mans is still a brutally fast track, and a car that lacks speed will be exposed immediately.
+At 13.6 kilometers, Le Mans is nearly double the length of most permanent road courses, and that scale changes everything about how you build a setup.
+Tire degradation, fuel efficiency, braking stability, and long-run consistency matter far more here than at a sprint circuit.

 - high-speed stability